mariamihaila/LANA/README.md

    Notes on convention:

-   - The polarity (the direction for the resistors can be chosen arbitrarily, while the polarity for the voltage and current sources should correspond to how it is defined by the real circuit element.
+   - The polarity of the resistors can be chosen arbitrarily, while the polarity for the voltage and current sources should correspond to how it is defined by the real circuit element.

    - ideal circuit schematics usually number nodes starting from 1, but my program follows the computer science convention and counts the first node as node 0.
 So, when transcribing the connectivity from schematic to netlist, make sure to subtract one from every node.